AP VoteCast: Florida voters sour on state of nation

 FACING THE PANDEMIC

-The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, 20% of voters said the virus in the U.S. is completely or mostly under control, and 29% said it’s somewhat under control.
+Some 20% of voters said the coronavirus pandemic in the U.S. is completely or mostly under control, and 29% said it’s somewhat under control.
 Fifty-one percent of voters think the coronavirus is not at all under control in this country.

+Carmen Ines Schumacher of Tampa said she voted for Biden largely due to the virus and how it has affected everything in American life.
+She said Trump and the Republican Party have handled the pandemic poorly.

+“We cannot get together with our families or with our grandkids safely," Schumacher said.
+“I cannot fly to California safely because we have no control of the virus.
+Until there is a safe way for me to fly, I cannot see my grandkids.”

 ON THE ISSUES